 7. Yes, take the teen’s phone

-As much as I would have loved for this to have been a phone free road trip, it was very important to Buddy that he stayed connected with friends back home.
-That meant posting photos of his trips to social media.
-Buddy was allowed to carry his phone to take photos and one hour of screens per day on the trip.
-Although he snuck a few hours in here and there!
-Check out our Vlog for candid moments of Buddy’s screen sneaking!
+As much as I would have loved for our South Dakota road trip to be a phone free road trip with the teen, it was very important to Buddy that he stayed connected with friends back home.
+That meant sharing photos of his trip with his friends.

+For our South Dakota trip, Buddy carried his phone to take photos and we allowed one hour of screen time each day of the trip.
+Although he snuck a few extra hours in here and there!
 At the time of the trip, Buddy’s phone did not have a SIM card and only works with WIFI, which helped limit the screen time to WIFI areas only.

-8. Give them chores & responsibilities
+8. Road trip with a teen?
+Give them chores & responsibilities

 Oh geez!
 Every teen is gonna love to hear this!